DimEvil/bio_mobilization_workshop/_episodes/32-grscicoll.md

 In this issue of the support hour 12, the Data Products team will give you an overview of the Global Registry of Scientific Collections (GRSciColl) 3.
 How to edit it in the interface or with he Collections registry API 3 and how the occurrences published on GBIF are linked to GRSciColl entries.

+### Exercise
+- Find the [Natural History Museum Rijeka](https://www.prirodoslovni.com/web/) in GRSciColl.
+- To your knowledge, is this information accurate and up-to-date?
+- If not, suggest amendments via the edit button